A Fuzzy Look at the Start of Human Life

 Humanness as a Function of Time

-As I showed the previous chapter, the line between “chair” and “not chair” is more challenging than one might casually suppose.
+As I showed in the previous chapter, the line between “chair” and “not chair” is more challenging than one might casually suppose.
 But unless you are a philosopher, a robot designer or a lawyer dividing an estate that contains expensive furniture and modern art which can be mistaken for furniture, the question is insufficiently important to dwell on.
 The start of human life, however, is important and concerns all citizens.
 Liberty, the rule of law, domestic tranquility and possibly even the future of the human race all rest on this difficult question.

 I could set up a chart with the different gestational stages and begin asking the question: “How human is this lump of flesh” for each stage.
 That might be the better way to go, but I have a predilection for graphs of continuous functions, so instead we shall look at humanness as a function of time.
 We can plot the two extreme positions as the red and blue lines on this graph: